TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/Index.rst

 ====================

 Many of the examples are part of the TYPO3 extension :file:`styleguide`.
-This extension offers neatly numbered examples for any field type.
+This extension offers numbered examples for any field type.
 Furthermore there are examples with different properties set to different values.

 Read here about how to :ref:`install and use the styleguide extension